-Looking to repaint your home, or perhaps modernise your workspace or add value to your property?
+Looking to repaint your home, or perhaps modernise your work space or add value to your property?
 Often when deciding upon an application of a finish, the question of colour comes into consideration.

 The Effects of Paint Colour on a Building

-The appropriate paint colour to a space can completely alter the ambience, perception and value of that area.
+The appropriate paint colour to a space can completely alter the ambiance, perception and value of that area.
 Colour can present a certain style, it can reflect an era of design, reveal personality and label the nature of a room.
 For centuries colour has been utilised in design both interior, exterior and artistically to communicate these very elements.
 Architecturally speaking, a paint colour can highlight various d, it can add dimension to your building and presence.
 A structure can appear modern, historic, new, aged or fit a certain style of design.
 Interior spaces can give the illusion of light, space, depth and convey a specific style.

 As a common fact, colour originates with three distinct pigments, red, yellow and blue (these may differ if referring to print or digital colour).
 These are referred to as primary colours, this fits in with human sight which in itself is trichromatic, as light is reflected in its varying wavelengths the eye senses colour.
 When primary colours are mixed together the produce secondary colours then tertiary colours.

 What is the correct colour to select for painting your property?
 Colour preference can be very subjective and making the decision can be confusing.
 Paint Colour selection is the most important part to get right when planning your project.
 See this guide on house paint selection.
 So for clarity it is vital that certain basics are considered first, such as:

 Where is the location of the colour to be painted, is it internal or external?

 If external what is the purpose of the colour?
 Is it to;

 - Restore the historical nature of the structure?